Things To Do In Lyon

 Le Centre-Ville – The Downtown Stretch

-downtown1Like any large metropolitan area Lyon boasts a thriving downtown scene.
-In the heart lies Rue de la République, a long stretch of cobblestone that’s free of cars and full of shops, boutiques, and outdoor cafés.
-Nearby rest popular attractions such as the opera house, several impressive fountains, and the Rhone River.
+downtown1Like any large metropolitan area, Lyon has a thriving downtown scene and its heart is the Rue de la République, a long stretch of cobblestone that’s free of cars and full of shops, boutiques, and outdoor cafés.
+From here you can easily get to popular attractions such as the opera house, several impressive fountains, and the quais of the Rhône.

 Like many medieval European cities, Lyon is home to an abundance of awe-inspiring churches.
 The two most famous are the Basilique and St. John’s cathedral.

 basiliqueFrom afar visitors often mistake this brilliantly white church for a storybook castle.
-The inside produces a similar reaction, where one finds walls lined with shimmering paintings, staircases full of various marble statues, and a room displaying bejeweled items from past inhabitants.
-The fantastic panoramic view over the city gives the Basilique its final touch of magic.
+The inside produces a similar reaction, where the walls are lined with shimmering paintings, staircases full of marble statues, and a room displaying bejeweled items from the past.
+The fantastic panoramic view over the city gives the Basilica a touch of magic – don’t forget your camera.

-Here, travelers admire the unique mélange of Gothic and Roman architecture of this cathedral due to its construction spanning from the 12th-15th centuries.
-High stained-glass windows offer a soft shimmer to the stone craftsmanship as you meander through ancient wooden pews and still-standing columns.
-Perhaps the most intriguing feature is the still-working immense astronomical clock that chimes throughout the day.
+The unique mix of Gothic and Roman architecture of this cathedral is due to its construction spanning the 12th-15th centuries.
+High stained-glass windows offer a soft glow to the stone craftsmanship as you meander through its wooden pews and enormous columns.
+Perhaps the most intriguing feature is the immense astronomical clock that still chimes throughout the day.

 Vieux Lyon – Old Lyon

-vieux-lyonThis old medieval part of the city plays home to narrow cobblestone streets (some may simply call them walkways) that pull travelers back a few centuries, at least.
-It boasts both stone buildings as well as Renaissance-style architecture, complete with soaring towers, spiraling staircase, and buildings painted in shades of red and yellow.
+vieux-lyonThe old medieval part of the city has narrow cobblestone streets that pull travelers back a few centuries.
+It mixes stone buildings as well as Renaissance-style architecture, complete with soaring towers, spiraling staircases, and buildings painted in shades of red and yellow.

-Not to be missed are the traboules, semi-secret passageways that run underneath and between building and had more than one use throughout Lyon’s history.
-For a more modern touch, visitors can stop in one of the many pubs located in Old Lyon that usually have English-speaking bartenders and serve both exquisite French wine as well as imported beer on tap from the neighboring United Kingdom.
+Not to be missed are the traboules, semi-secret passageways that run underneath and between buildings and had more than one use throughout Lyon’s history.
+For a more modern touch, visitors can stop in one of the many pubs located in Vieux Lyon that usually have English-speaking bartenders and serve both exquisite French wine as well as imported beers.

 croix-rousse1This unique Lyonnais neighborhood still portrays influence from the days of Bohemia.
-Thrift shops and boutiques that offer worldly goods line the streets, along with awesome graffiti art that prides itself in true quality.
+Thrift shops and boutiques that offer international goods line the streets, along with awesome graffiti art that prides itself in its boldness.

-Also available to travelers are cheese, bread, wine, chocolate, and sweets shops that each have individually inviting French goods.
-Try a box of macarons, a yummy French treat, from a brightly painted shop.
+Also available to travelers are food and trinket shops to die for.
+Try a box of macarons, a yummy French treat, from a brightly painted sweet shop.
 Buy a vintage scarf to take home as a unique souvenir.
 Like Vieux Lyon, this neighborhood has its own special character that will be sure to please any culture-hungry traveler.
+Make sure to set aside plenty of time to roam through all the nooks and crannies.

 The Gallo-Roman Museum and Ruins

-roman-ruinsAt the museum that sits just above Vieux Lyon and not far from the Basilique, the adventurer is free to roam through the displays at any pace, viewing artifacts and history from the days when the Lyonnais called themselves Roman.
-You’ll find the usual cracked bowls, old mosaics, and Roman artwork as you spiral down the museum from top to bottom and take the elevator back up.
+roman-ruinsAt the museum that sits just above Vieux Lyon and not far from the Basilica, the adventurer is free to walk through the displays at any pace, viewing artifacts and history from the days when the Lyonnais called themselves Roman.
+You’ll find the usual cracked bowls, old mosaics, and Roman artwork as you spiral down the museum from top to bottom (and take the elevator back up).

 While some may wish to skip the history lesson (though for many the artifacts still hold the ability to impress), the almost fully-intact remains of a Roman theater outside is worth the visit (especially if you’re not able to make it to Italy).
-In fact, the remains have their own entrance, so those who wish to skip the museum can simply stroll through the theater and imagine a performance of Anthony and Cleopatra for, as the French say, “gratuit.”
+In fact, the remains have their own entrance, so those who wish to forego the museum can simply stroll through the theater and imagine a performance of Anthony and Cleopatra for free, or as the French say, “gratuit.”

-One of Lyon’s most fascinating aspects is the endless collection of murals displayed around the city.
+Did you know that Lyon has an almost endless collection of murals displayed around the city?
 Each magnificent piece is intricately painted to look astonishingly real, and most are life-sized.
 While some are in plain view along the more populated streets, a large number of them are located unsuspectingly in smaller alleyways, behind buildings, and in other out-of-view areas.

-With over 150 of these painted walls, visitors will want to stop by the tourism office to pick up a guide and plan to include a few along the way of each daily excursion around the city.
+With over 150 of these trompe l’oeil pieces, visitors will want to stop by the tourism office to pick up a guide and plan to include a few along the way of each daily excursion around the city.

 The Marquise – An All-Night Dance Party

-The French love to dance, and the high-energy atmosphere will keep people moving until closing time at around 5am, conveniently the hour when most metros, tramways, and buses start up for the day.
+The high-energy atmosphere will keep people moving until closing time at around 5am, conveniently the hour when most metros, tramways, and buses start up for the day.
 Being out this late (or early) will also give travelers the chance to admire Lyon’s spectacular night-time beauty.

 Photo credits: 1 by nodomain.cc on Flickr, 2-7 by sarahtate, 9 by Zoolette DesBois on Flickr